50 years of sailing experience on board – and I was the beginner

 The skipper created a safe framework – mistakes were allowed.

-– In critical moments: Clarity, not discussion.
+– In critical moments: clarity instead of discussion.

 What particularly impressed me: